Ast3risk-ops/example-files/README.md

 Some example files for icon theme testing.

 Use this when changing your icon theme if you want to know what stuff will look like or if your icon theme is actually complete.

+The folders are there if you want to test your VSCode icon theme.